rantao-ds/Capital-Bikeshare-DC-Analysis-2021-2023/README.md

 <img width="1300" alt="Screenshot 2026-03-23 at 7 18 49 PM" src="https://github.com/user-attachments/assets/cd14966b-dafd-4af7-86a5-53dfb3a8f4d9" />

-The VIF test confirms no multicollinearity issues, with all values close to 1 (range: 1.003 to 1.162).
-This indicates that each independent variable contributes unique information to the model, and the regression coefficients are reliable.
+The VIF results indicate no multicollinearity concerns, with all values close to 1 and ranging from 1.003 to 1.162.
+This suggests that the predictors provide largely distinct information and that the coefficient estimates are not substantially affected by multicollinearity.

 **3. Regularization**